agiratech/best-practices/Blockchain/Solidity.md

 > The compiler does not enforce yet that a `view` method is not modifying state.

+Note:
+- Use view functions to get data from the write function.
+- Most preferred method to read data from contract.

 ### Pure Functions

 Functions can be declared `pure` in which case they promise not to read from or modify the state.